anharmonic/anharmonic.github.io/thermal2-manual.md

 ```

 ### CONFIGS
-The “CONFIGS” card instructs the code to start reading a list of sigma (in cm-1)/temperature (in K) configurations.
+The "CONFIGS" card instructs the code to start reading a list of sigma (in cm-1)/temperature (in K) configurations.
 Sigma can be the width of a Gaussian smearing or the regularization of the self-energy, depending on the type of calculation.
 Configurations can be specified as a list (default), or as a matrix.
 In the former case a simple list is expected; in the latter case the code reads two lists: one of  sigma and one of T and generates all possible couples.
 list

 If you specify "CONFIGS list" or just "CONFIGS", the number of configurations "nconf" is expected on the next line (deprecated: you can also use the nconf variable in the namelist).
 Afterwards, the code will read nconf lines, and expects a couple "sigma T" on each line.
 If on a certain line only one number is present, the code assumes it to be a temperature and it reuses the previous value of the delta.